chassisml/chassis/docs/docs/index.md

 ### Run and Query Model

-*NOTE: Run your model locally or on your preferred serving platform and begin making inference calls right away.*
+Run your model locally or on your preferred serving platform and begin making inference calls right away.

 <div id="logos-container">